c0sogi/llama-api/readme.md

 ```
 The RoPE frequency and scaling factor will be automatically calculated and set if you don't set them in the model definition.
 Assuming that you are using Llama2 model.

-Certainly, you can use the following Markdown template for your GitHub README to explain how to use Langchain with custom models.
-This guide will include information on defining the `my_model_def.py` and using it in `langchain_test.py`.

 ## Usage: Langchain integration